jakeloggins/Clod-scripts/README.md

 Uploader
 ---------

 The uploader script receives information about the esp chip, the name of the sketch to be uploaded, and other information provided by the user.
-It writes a platformio.ini file within the sketch folder on the Pi, and some other definitional files, before executing a platformio command to uploade the sketch.
-Output from platformio is logged to a file within the sketch folder and monitored.
+It writes a platformio.ini file within the sketch folder on the Pi, and some other definitional files, before executing a PlatformIO command to upload the sketch.
+Output from PlatformIO is logged to a file within the sketch folder and monitored.
 The uploader process will repeat 3 times, or until the sketch is successfully uploaded.

-* Uploader.js takes the above object from initial config and builds the following JSON with provided user input.
+* Uploader takes the above object from initial config and builds the following object with provided user input.

   * Note: Although this user input is currently done with Crouton, like everything else with Clod, it will work the same way with anything that can produce and send an object over MQTT.